Painting Pro Tips: How Much Sq Ft Will a Gallon of Paint Cover?

 Calculating for Different Spaces

-• For a Small Bathroom: Measure the length and width of each wall, compute the square footage, and deduct the areas occupied by doors and windows.
-One gallon should suffice.
+• For a Small Bathroom: Measure the length and width of each wall, calculate the square footage, and subtract the areas for doors and windows.
+One gallon should do the trick.

-• Average Bedroom: After measuring, you might find the total square footage between 350-450, indicating a need for 1-2 gallons, especially if applying two coats.
+• Average Bedroom: After measuring, you might find the total square footage is between 350-450.
+This means you’ll likely need 1-2 gallons, especially if you’re planning to apply two coats.

-• Large Living Areas: A larger room may exceed the coverage of 2-3 gallons, particularly if you plan to apply multiple coats or if the surface is significantly textured.
+• Large Living Areas: A bigger room may need more than 2-3 gallons, especially if you’re applying multiple coats or if the surface is textured.

 Extra Tips

-• Check the Paint Can: Always consult the specific coverage details on your paint can, as these can differ among brands and types.
+• Check the Paint Can: Always look at the coverage details on your paint can.
+These can vary between brands and types.

-• Consider the Number of Coats: If you’re undergoing a significant color transformation or desire a particularly smooth finish, account for additional paint.
+• Consider the Number of Coats: If you’re making a big color change or want a really smooth finish, remember to factor in extra paint.

 Floor lamp near a wall